-If you have inquiries or would like to buy a recording, please contact firstname.lastname@example.org
+If you have inquiries or would like to access a recording, please contact firstname.lastname@example.org

 Friday October 14th, 10 AM – 4 PM